 Please note that Highway 1 is completely open in SLO CAL and all destinations are open and accessible via Highway 1 from the south.
 If coming into SLO CAL from the north or traveling north into Monterey County, please be advised of the following:

-• Highway 1 is closed 7.5 miles north of Ragged Point (NW SLO County) to 10.3 miles north of Ragged Point at Mud Creek.
+• Highway 1 is closed at Ragged Point (NW SLO County) to 10.3 miles north of Ragged Point at Mud Creek.

 • The Pfeiffer Canyon Bridge has reopened to visitors allowing access to Highway 1 in Monterey County as far south as Gorda in southern Big Sur.

 • Northbound through-travelers on Highway 1 are encouraged to take Highway 46 East towards Paso Robles as a detour, and proceed to Highway 101 North.